Kurstch/discord-botly/README.md

 Discord botly has one exported `init` function which takes the following arguments:

 - client: the Discord client
+- (optional) prefix: the prefix used for prefix commands (eg. "!")
 - (optional) eventsDir: the absolute path to the events directory
 - (optional) commandsDir: the absolute path to the slash commands directory
 - (optional) buttonsDir: the absolute path to the button interactions directory
 - (optional) selectMenuDir: the absolute path to the select menu interactions directory
+- (optional) prefixCommandDir: the path to the prefix commands directory

 > Note: MessageReaction handler is not yet implemented.